j03m/fakts/perceptron/perceptron.md

 # The Results!

 That pretty much covers everything we want to cover.
-LEt's see how the code works in action.
+Let's see how the code works in action.

 For our first experiment, we'll stick with our simple example, multiplying an input number by 100.